platformsh/platformsh-docs/src/gettingstarted/local/tethered.md

 > **note**
 > The `platform tunnel:` commands require the pcntl and posix PHP extensions.
 Run `php -m | grep -E 'posix|pcntl'` to check if they're there.

+If you don't have these extensions installed, you can try the `platform tunnel:single` command to launch the tunnels.

 Now you can connect to the remote database normally, as if it were local.

 ```bash